Today (March 14, 2018): Review of Mezzatorre Resort & Spa (Ischia Island, Italy).

 TIPS FOR FUTURE GUESTS & SAVE MONEY

-- Save money: enjoy free VIP perks at Mezzatorre Resort & Spa when booking via Virtuoso (e.g. upgrade, daily breakfast, early check-in, and late check-out, and one complimentary 4-course dinner for two people; with a minimum 3 night stay guests also receive one thermal water treatment per person).
+- Save money: get complimentary VIP perks at Mezzatorre Resort & Spa when booking via Virtuoso (e.g. upgrade, daily breakfast, early check-in, and late check-out, and one complimentary 4-course dinner for two people; with a minimum 3 night stay guests also receive one thermal water treatment per person).

 - Room tip: I recommend to book one of the charming rooms with sea view or a deluxe suite set in the historic watch tower.

 - Read my tips for preparing your trip in time.

 Without a doubt the best time to visit Ischia is from April to June, when the spring flowers are in bloom, the weather is just warm enough, and the temperature of the Mediterranean allows for the first dips of the season.
 By choosing late spring or early summer, you can also avoid the tourist crush of July and August and the oppressive temperatures later in the year.
 The autumn months of September and October are also an excellent time to visit Ischia, since the temperatures are still mild, the days sunny (most of the time), and the lion’s share of tourists have left.